Argan Oil for Bleached Hair- Miracle Fix or Major Mistake? (Stylist Tips You NEED to Know)

 Argan oil can make hair greasy only if you use too much at once.
 Just 1–2 drops are sufficient to smooth and soften your strands.
 Focus application on the mid-lengths and ends, avoiding the roots to prevent oil buildup.
 This ensures your bleached hair stays light, soft, and manageable without looking weighed down.
 Using too much can make fine or fragile hair appear flat, so always start small and add more if needed.

-Argan oil cannot completely reverse bleach damage, but it significantly improves hair health.
+Argan oil cannot completely reverse bleaching damage, but it significantly improves hair health.
 It restores softness, shine, and elasticity while reducing breakage and frizz.
 Pairing argan oil with protein treatments or hydrating masks helps rebuild strength and repair strands over time.
 Consistent use gradually makes bleached hair look healthier and more resilient.
 Think of it as a nourishing support system rather than a full cure.

 It’s best to wait at least 48 hours after bleaching before applying argan oil.
 This gives your hair time to recover and allows the cuticles to close slightly.
 Once the hair is stable, argan oil can hydrate, smooth, and protect it from further dryness.
 Applying oil immediately after bleaching may not be as effective because the hair is extremely porous and may absorb it unevenly.
 Patience ensures maximum benefits without overloading delicate strands.